athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Palzu.md

     desc: "`pf2:1` Jax +18 (concussive, fatal aim d10, magical, range increment 40 feet, reload 1)\n__Damage__  2d6 + 4 piercing plus crack-shot"

   - name: "Crack Shot"
-    desc: "  When Palzu critically hits a creature with a ranged Strike, the target must succeed at a DC 26 Fortitude check save or be [[Conditions/Stunned 1|Stunned 1]]."
+    desc: "  When Palzu critically hits a creature with a ranged Strike, the target must succeed at a DC 26 Fortitude check save or be [[Conditions/Stunned|Stunned 1]]."

   - name: "Howling Bullet"
     desc: "`pf2:1` (fear) **Requirements** Palzu has rolled initiative but hasn't acted yet in combat\n* * *\n\n**Effect** Palzu lets loose a blood-curdling howl while firing his rifle, making the report sound unearthly and disturbing.
 Palzu makes a Jax Strike against a foe within 40 feet.
-On a hit, creatures in a 10-foot emanation centered on the target hit must attempt a DC 26 Will check save or become [[Conditions/Frightened 1|Frightened 1]]."
+On a hit, creatures in a @Template[emanation|distance:10] centered on the target hit must attempt a DC 26 Will check save or become [[Conditions/Frightened|Frightened 1]]."

   - name: "Rugged Travel"
     desc: "  Palzu ignores the first square of difficult terrain he moves into each time he Steps or Strides."